Please find details here of our remote learning guidance and offering.

 - recorded teaching (e.g. Oak Academy content, White Rose for Maths, video/audio recordings made by teachers).
 These will all be available on TEAMS or you will be directed through TEAMS to this content.

-- Feedback will be provided by the class teacher as a minimum twice a week by way of a recorded audio file sent by email.
+- feedback will be provided by the class teacher as a minimum once a week.
 This on top of any feedback given in a live video lesson/ live text chat.

 - printed paper packs produced by teachers (e.g. workbooks, worksheets and PowerPoints)